Soterix Medical Neuronavigation

 3) Navigate to stimulation electrode location using individual's MRI and mark location on scalp.

-The net result therefore is a fundamental advance in Neuronavigation – a system that matches the precision and accuracy of optical systems while not being affected by LOS occlusion and is more affordable.
+The net result therefore is a fundamental advance in Neuronavigation – a system that matches the precision and accuracy of optical systems while not being affected by LOS occlusion that is more affordable.

 Electromagnetic versus Optical Tracking